SPECIES RECOVERY

 Establish new populations in suitable areas

 Hunting might not be the sole cause of disappearance of a species from a given area.
-It might be that the current small clusters of animals are in sub-optimal habitator on infertile soils, or the habitat is now too small to support a breeding population.
+It might be that the current small clusters of animals are in sub-optimal habitat or on infertile soils, or the habitat is now too small to support a breeding population.

 Despite prevailing concerns over poaching, past hunting might have wiped out a species in places where it could now survive and breed.
-It is in general safer to have several separate populations of endangered species ratherthan just one or two.
+It is, in general, safer to have several separate populations of endangered species rather than just one or two.

-Challenges: local human concerns if the species is considered as dangerous or destructive; availability of source animals; risk of in breeding if the founder group is too small; only some individuals of some species can adapt well to a new habitat; the details and logistics of the operation; post-translocation monitoring.
+Challenges: local human concerns if the species is considered as dangerous or destructive; availability of source animals; risk of in-breeding if the founder group is too small; only some individuals of some species can adapt well to a new habitat; the details and logistics of the operation; post-translocation monitoring.

 Examples: wild cattle, Malayan tapir